tokox/sio-tool/README.md

                        into current path.
   st test              Run the commands of a template in current path.
 Then
                        test all samples.
-If you want to add a new testcase, create two files "inK.txt" and "ansK.txt" where K is a string with 0~9. st watch             Watch the first 10 submissions of current contest. st watch all         Watch all submissions of current contest.
+If you want to add a new testcase, create two files "inK.txt" and "outK.txt" where K is a string with 0~9. st watch             Watch the first 10 submissions of current contest. st watch all         Watch all submissions of current contest.